TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_cdyv2_screen_12864.md

 ## Overview

-## Overview

 The information here is aimed at connecting a RepRap 12864 display but it can also be applied to other 12864 displays (as long as they are ST7567 or ST7920 based).
-This is only applicable from 3.2_7.

 {% include important.html content="When using a 12864 screen, if the encoder is in a certain position (not clicked fully in to place), then the WiFi module does not start.
 It does not even flash the blue light on board reset.
 This is because the encoder pins are shared with the ESP TX/RX pins and if the  BTN_EN1 pin (which is the ESP8266 TX pin) is shorted to ground when you try and reset the ESP8266 then it will not boot.
 Normally the encoder will have neither of the pins shorted to ground.
 But if you happen to have it positioned between two of the indent positions then the switches will be closed and the ESP8266 will not boot." %}